Up until now we've only used

 stack tries to be a more maximalistic tool that handles installing the right GHC

-for each project, provide integration with external tools like hoogle,
+for each project, provides integration with external tools like hoogle,

 and lets the user choose which 'set' of packages (including their versions) they want to use.